utkarsh866/Instavideo-Downloader/README.md

 # Instavideo-Downloader
-This is intavideo downloader app
+This is insta video downloader app